nickjcroucher/gubbins/INSTALL.md

 brew install gubbins
 ```

-## Linux - Debian (unstable)
+## Linux - Ubuntu Xenial (16.04) & Debian (unstable)
-Gubbins has been packed by the Debian Med team and will eventually be the easiest way to install on Debian based systems.
+Gubbins has been packaged by the Debian Med team and is trivial to install using apt.
 ```
 sudo apt-get install gubbins
 ```